Semantic-driven Colorization: The Proposed Colorization System

-The advantages of our method are as follows: 1) The Semantic Segmentation can be independently improved by leveraging previous research related to the semantic segmentation.
-2) Our colorization network can learn the perfect features combining the semantic map and gray values.
-Unlike traditional methods, which use concatenation for multiple inputs, the network leverages the originally extracted features of the semantic map, and instance normalized features of gray-scale content.
-3) The user can constantly adjust the coarse semantic map from Semantic Segmentation.
+The advantages of our method are as follows: 1) Semantic Segmentation can be independently improved by leveraging previous research works related to semantic segmentation.
+2) Our colorization network can learn the perfect features combining the human-annotated semantic map and gray values for colorization.
+Unlike traditional methods using concatenation for multiple inputs, our colorization network has two inference streams, and only gray features are normalized while semantic features still have the original range.
+3) The user can constantly adjust the coarse semantic map from Semantic Segmentation to guide the colorization network.